it's a game

 Stupid hippy.
 No one is going to find your shit app in tsunami of shit.

 Was thinking about this a few weeks back, because it groks 100% with what we've seen so far.
 Games are a specific set of concepts repeated ad infinitum.
 All that's different between games is the engine and language it's written in.
-All the concepts are identical, unless you invent something unique like the Fast Inverse Square Root while you're fucking around trying to get rid of frame-rate lag.
+All the concepts are identical, unless you invent something unique like the Fast Inverse Square Root while you're fricking around trying to get rid of frame-rate lag.

 Kek.